-The effective tax rate of 23.5% in fiscal 2017 included a benefit of \$100 million, or 15.0 percentage points, from foreign profits taxed at effective tax rates lower than the U.S. federal statutory rate of 35%.
-Other key components of our effective tax rate for the year included a benefit of \$8 million, or 1.2 percentage points, related to research and development credits, a tax charge of \$16 million, or 2.4 percentage points, attributable to non-deductible stock-based compensation and a benefit of \$4 million, or 0.6 percentage points, related to the domestic production activities deduction.
+Key components of the effective tax rate of 23.5% in fiscal 2017 included a benefit of \$100 million, or 15.0 percentage points, from foreign profits taxed at effective tax rates lower than the U.S. federal statutory rate of 35%, and a tax charge of \$16 million, or 2.4 percentage points, attributable to stock-based compensation.

-The effective tax rate of 33.6% in fiscal 2016 included a benefit of \$81 million, or 23.5 percentage points, from foreign profits taxed at effective tax rates lower than the U.S. federal statutory rate of 35%.
-Other key components of our effective tax rate for the year included a charge of \$64 million, or 18.6 percentage points, related to the integration of SolidFire intellectual property into our tax structure, charges of \$20 million, or 5.8 percentage points, in connection with the settlement of income tax audits, a benefit of \$14 million, or 4.1 percentage points, related to current and prior year research and development credits, a tax charge of \$13 million, or 3.8 percentage points, attributable to non-deductible stock-based compensation and a benefit of \$10 million, or 2.9 percentage points, related to the domestic production activities deduction.
+Key components of the effective tax rate of 33.6% in fiscal 2016 included a benefit of \$81 million, or 23.5 percentage points, from foreign profits taxed at effective tax rates lower than the U.S. federal statutory rate of 35%, a charge of \$64 million, or 18.6 percentage points, related to the integration of SolidFire intellectual property into our tax structure, a tax charge of \$20 million, or 5.8 percentage points, in connection with the settlement of income tax audits, and a benefit of \$14 million, or 4.1 percentage points, related to research and development credits.